Associative idempotent nondecreasing functions are reducible: Introduction

 The paper is organized as follows.
 Section \ref{s2} contains the basic definitions and notation.
 In Section \ref{s3}.1 we collect the preliminary results in the case when $F:X^n\to X$ is idempotent, monotone, associative and has a neutral element.
-This part based on the works \cite{DM} and \cite{GG2016}.
-Recently, the reducibility and extremality\footnote{The definition of extremality for symmetric functions stems from \cite{Szekely2014}.} of quasitrivial associative symmetric nondecreasing functions was shown in \cite{DKM}.
-We recall these results in Theorem \ref{propQS} and in equations \eqref{eqxy} and \eqref{eqext1}.
-We note that some basic notation that we use frequently appeared in \cite{DKM}.
-In Section \ref{s3}.2 we complete the study of reducibility of quasitrivial, nondecreasing, associative n-ary functions (without the assumption of symmetry).
-Section \ref{s4} we present the main results about the reducibility of idempotent, nondecreasing, associative functions.
+This part is based on \cite{DM} and \cite{GG2016}.
+In Section \ref{s3}.2 we complete the study of reducibility of quasitrivial nondecreasing associative $n$-ary functions (without the assumption of symmetry).
+In Section \ref{s4} we present the main results about the reducibility of idempotent, nondecreasing, associative functions.
 Because of its simplicity we present the symmetric case with useful lemmas (see Lemma \ref{l1} and \ref{l2}) in Section \ref{s4.1}.
 In Section \ref{s4.2} we prove the general result.
 The main technicality is that we have to divide the proof into two subcases.
 Theorem \ref{t1} can be used only for $n=3$, and another inductive proof (Theorem \ref{t2}) works for $n>3$.
-In Section \ref{s5} we discuss extremality which holds in many special case but in full generality it cannot be fulfilled, and monotonicity as a relaxation of the property of the nondecreasingness.
-In the Appendix we present the proof of Lemma \ref{lemmaNeQt}, which is probably well-known and not so hard to deduce from the paper of Czoga\l a-Drewniak \cite{Czogala1984}, however we could not find it in this generality in the literature.
+In Section \ref{s5} we discuss extremality which holds in many special cases but not for every associative idempotent nondecreasing function.
+We also and monotonicity as a relaxation of the property of the nondecreasingness.